kibook/s1kd-tools/s1kd-newdm/README.md

 This file sets default values for each piece of metadata.
 By default, the program will search the current directory for a file named 'defaults', but any file can be specified by using the -d option.

+All of the s1kd-new\* commands use the same 'defaults' file format, so this file can contain default values for multiple types of metadata.

 Each line consists of the identifier of a piece of metadata and its default value, separated by whitespace.
+Lines which do not match a piece of metadata are ignored, and may be used as comments.
 Example:

+    # General
     modelIdentCode            S1000DTOOLS
+    securityClassification    01
+    responsiblePartnerCompany khzae.net
+    originator                khzae.net
+    languageIsoCode           en
+    countryIsoCode            CA
+    issueNumber               000
+    inWork                    01

+    # Data modules
     systemDiffCode            A
     systemCode                00
     subSystemCode             0
     subSubSystemCode          0
     assyCode                  00
     disassyCode               00
-    disassycodeVariant           A
+    disassyCodeVariant        A
     infoCode                  040
     infoCodeVariant           A
     itemLocationCode          D

-    languageIsoCode              en
-    countryIsoCode               CA
-    issueNumber                  000
-    inWork                       01
-    securityClassification       01
-    responsiblePartnerCompany    khzai.net
-    originator                   khzai.net
+    # Comments/DDN
+    senderIdent               KHZAE
+    yearOfDataIssue           2017
+    seqNumber                 00001
+    city                      Toronto
+    country                   Canada

+    # Comments
+    commentType               q
+    commentPriorityCode       cp01

+    # DDN
+    authorization             khzae.net

+    # Publication modules
+    pmIssuer                  KHZAE
+    pmNumber                  00001
+    pmVolume                  00

 'dmtypes' file
 --------------